Docker Desktop

 Yes, Docker Desktop can be downloaded for free from the official Docker website.
 However, some features may require a paid subscription.

-Is Docker Desktop compatible with all operating systems?
+Is Docker Desktop compatible with my operating system?

 Installation Guide